arangodb/docs/3.11/aql/invocation-with-web-interface.md

 layout: default
 description: In the ArangoDB Web Interface the AQL Editor tab allows to execute ad-hoc AQLqueries
 ---
-AQL with ArangoDB Web Interface
+Executing AQL queries in the ArangoDB web interface
 ===============================

 In the ArangoDB Web Interface the AQL Editor tab allows to execute ad-hoc AQL queries.